msherron/decoupledkit-react/docs/react-apifailover.md

 ### Overview

-This component illustrates various methods of handling scenarios of how to handle failed API connectivity or slow data connections.
-The examples are focusing on various methods of storing pre-existing data for display within the React application.
-Each of the methods use the same the "Client" content type and are labeled accordingly in the application.
-The methods and associated functions are named according to the technique and will be documented below according to workflow.
+This component illustrates various methods of handling scenarios for how to handle failed API connectivity or slow data connections.
+The examples focus on various methods of storing pre-existing data for display within the React application.
+Each of the methods uses the same "Client" content type and is labeled accordingly in the application.
+The methods and associated functions are named according to the technique and are documented below according to workflow.

 ### 'Client' content fields in Drupal